sashadev-sky/ADT-Guide/README.md

   - **Although it isn’t particularly compact (requires preallocation of memory), it provides near constant time insertion and removal in the average case.**

 ### Usefulness
+- Sets are most commonly used for:
+    1. Membership testing
+    2. Eliminating duplicate entries (cleanup)
 - The Hash Set is useful if you want to ensure absolutely no duplicates - Hash Maps can have duplicate values (but not keys).
 - **Not ideal for runtime operations**: unfortunately, the edge cases of Hash Set (and Hash Table - up next) performance are significant, the cases are inevitable, and the methods for dealing with them require some runtime tuning.
   - They are comprised of pre-allocated buckets of fixed size, and due to speed requirements of typical non-cryptographic hash functions, collisions are inevitable.